in , ,

 • Discard plants that become scraggly with age.

-Growing Fittonia as a Houseplant
+Growing Fittonia as a houseplant

 • Give Fittonia limited to bright light or grow under fluorescent light.